Film Spoilers and

 Vengeful, Sexually-Traumatized, and Promiscuous General's Daughter Elisabeth Campbell Permitted Herself to be Tied Up So That Her Respected, Retiring Father Would Be Forced to Deal With Her Covered-Up West Point Rape 7 Years Earlier; He Refused; Colonel Kent Was the Murderer (Via Strangulation) of The General's Daughter And Afterwards Committed Suicide

 Director Simon West's often-offensive, misogynistic psychological military thriller was based on the 1992 novel by Nelson DeMille.
 It told about a sexual murderous assault (and its scandalous corrupt and "lunatic" underworld within a military base).

-The film began by introducing its two main military characters, a father and daughter:
+The film began by introducing its two main military characters - family members: